 If you want to learn a language faster than ever, I also highly recommend reading Benny Lewis’s book on how to learn a language in JUST 3 months.

-If your language course has Duolingo Stories, try listening without reading along with the conversation.
+If your language course has Duolingo Stories along the Path, try listening without reading along with the conversation.

 You’ll still have to look to answer the questions when prompted, but it will definitely test your listening skills more than just reading along!

-8. Try Only Completing Lessons Towards the Bottom of Your Tree
+8. Try Only Completing Lessons That Advance You on the Path

-You may be tempted to continue earning crowns at the top of your tree to make your subject bubbles golden.
+You may be tempted to continue earning crowns at the top of your tree to make your subject bubbles golden or “Legendary.”

-However, if you move towards the bottom of the tree, the lesson topics get progressively more difficult.
+However, if you move along the Path, the lesson topics get progressively more difficult.

-For example, at the top of the Spanish tree, you’ll find basic vocabulary and present tense verbs.
+For example, at the top of the Spanish Path, you’ll find basic vocabulary and present tense verbs.

 9. Test out of Easier Levels to Get to Harder Lessons